Harjot Chahal25/EST

 The outcome was a magazine that was optimized for printing and reading online, the mockup showcases what it would look like when printed.

-The GIFs came out perfect, though there was trouble making sure the aspect ratio was perfect for social media.
-Through some problem solving (the answer was unfortunately not online), I found out the limitations of the Twitter and how some GIFs of certain sizer cannot be posted.
+The GIFs came out perfectly, though there was trouble ensuring the aspect ratio was suitable for social media.
+Through some problem-solving (the answer was unfortunately not online), I discovered the limitations of Twitter and how some GIFs of certain sizes cannot be posted.